AkashKardile/Shop/README.md

         The application will be available at [http://localhost:3000](http://localhost:3000)

-    ###### Building for Production

-    To build the application for production:

-    Using npm:npm run build
-    Using yarn:yarn build

-    The production-ready files will be in the build directory.

 **Project Structure**

 src/
 ├── components/ # Reusable components

 ├── Store/ # Redux slices and related logic

 ├── pages/ # Page components for routing

 ├── App.js # Main application component

 ├── index.js # Entry point for React

 ├── ... # Other files and configurations

 **Redux DevTools**